-Replaces a range of band values in a raster with a new single value.
+Replaces ranges of band values in a raster with single values.

 - Classifying cell value ranges

 The RasterCellValueReplacer receives raster features.
 Each band value of each cell is compared to a defined set of numeric ranges, and values that match a range definition are replaced with a new, single defined value.

 Ranges are defined in a Range Table, using From and To parameters, which may be combined in a variety of ways.
 If both parameters are defined, both are applied.
 These examples assume that the band values are integers.

 |Find values from 10 to 20 , inclusive||10||20|